NCHU Course Outline

 Week 3 Senescence: Membrane structure/functional changes in cell, organs and individual

-Week 11 CA & MA storage and packages
+Week 11 Storage, CA & MA storage and packages

 Week 18 Self-directed learning: Trends of postharvest management in the future.
 (Assignment- essay)